 - The first English-language graduate level political science and international relations program in Kazakhstan.

-- 2-year funded all-English MA program with the possibility for study abroad.
+- 2-year funded all-English MA program.

 - Taught by internationally-recognized faculty drawn from North America, Europe, Africa, and Asia, with PhDs from North American or European universities Advised and actively supported by the Political Science Department of the University of Wisconsin-Madison (USA), ranked 15th nationally.